mozilla/docker-sbt/README.md

 This way, we can use a `slim` OpenJDK base for smaller images.

-It also adds a `.drone.yml` to build and upload to our ECR.

 ## Usage

 Install [Docker](https://www.docker.com/) and pull the image